Days Between Stations: Biography

 In June 2014, the band released their first music video for the track "The Man Who Died Two Times" from the album In Extremis, featuring Colin Moulding of XTC on lead vocals.

 The band's third album, Giants, was released in September 2020.
-It was co-produced by former Yes member Billy Sherwood and the band.
-"Giants is a contender for best of 2020...
-It is co-produced by Billy Sherwood of Yes fame, who also plays bass, drums, and handles lead vocals on most of the songs.
-Colin Moulding, who sang The Man Who Died Two Times on In Extremis, returns to sing on Goes By Gravity, while Durga McBroom, who sang on several Pink Floyd songs sings lead on Witness the End of the World.
+It was co-produced by former YES member Billy Sherwood and the band.
+"Giants is a contender for best of 2020"...
+It is co-produced by Billy Sherwood of YES, who also plays bass, drums, and handles lead vocals on most of the songs.
+Colin Moulding, who sang The Man Who Died Two Times on In Extremis, returns to sing on Goes By Gravity, while Durga McBroom, backup singer from Pink Floyd, sings lead on Witness the End of the World.
+A music video for this song will be released by fall of 2023.

-The band will be releasing their first ever pre-recorded live concert which took place in Los Angeles in May 15th 2022.
-The band will release this as a Blu-Ray/CD combo digipak in later 2023.
+In 2019 Samzadeh and Billy Sherwood formed an Alternative Rock/Pop Music oriented side project with Jennifer Jo Oberle, on vocals, with a release date to be revealed shortly.

-Days Between Stations finished recording an original film score for a documentary movie on French artist Jean Paul Bourdier so far titled Nature Humaine.
-The band will release this work digitally and on CD in 2023.
+Days Between Stations is set to release original score music inspired by artist and photographer Jean Paul Bourdier by Spring 2024.
+The album is titled Perpetual Motion Machines.

-Additionally, in 2019 Sepand Samzadeh, Billy Sherwood and Jennifer Jo Oberle collaborated on a side project and named the band "The Settlements", the album will be released in 2023.
-Days Between Stations is currently working on establishing a YouTube channel/podcast and completing their fourth album.
+By fall of 2024, Days Between Stations is anticipated to release a pre-recorded live show from a May 15, 2022 performance, featuring Billy Sherwood, Durga McBroom and David Hussey on vocals.
+The live band for this project is composed of Jarrad Lander (bass), Scott Connor (drums), Sepand Samzadeh (guitars) and Oscar Fuentes Bills (keyboards).

+Currently, the band has commenced working on new original music for an album.